 The remainder of this page is the full original APRStt details that would probably only be used for special applicaitons needing more than the basic CALLSIGN identification noted above.
 But it does show the potential of using our HT keypads like modern teen agers do with their text-messaging from their cell phones!

 For special applications needing better position reporting, a fully precise position can be entered with only 6 digits, because the APRStt signal is only on local RF simplex range of the APRStt engine.
-This establishes the LAT/LONG significant digits and only the lower 6 precise xxxyyy digits are needed to nail down your exact position.
-For example, xxxyyy is equivalent to DDMy.yyN/DDDMx.xxW because the DDM and DDDM are already known in that area.
+This establishes the LAT/LONG significant digits and only the lower 6 precise YYYXXX digits are needed to nail down your exact position.
+For example, YYYXXX is equivalent to DDMy.yyN/DDDMx.xxW because the DDM and DDDM are already known in that area.
 For fixed events that have known checkpoints or locations, or mile marks, then just a 3 digit position is possible!
-The DTMF string XYY becomes the YYth position in the X table.
+The DTMF string ABB becomes the BBth position in the A table.
 For a marathon, simply "013" could put you on the map at mile mark 13. etc. So think outside the box. this is not just using DTMF to enter a LAT/LONG, not at all.
 This is a system designed from the ground up to serve a specific purpose at the local event or area and to make it SIMPLE for the end user with only DTMF to enter meaningful data.

 TT-KEYPAD: We can make this as all inclusive as we want.
 In addition to the simple